Bangladesh’s manufacturing miracle is much celebrated.

 Even incrementally better technologies need to be diffused much more widely

 While some firms in Bangladesh’s manufacturing sector are at an advanced technological level, most use rudimentary technologies.
+In terms of business processes, the use of digital tools is few and far between.
+For example, 72 percent of firms practice manual quality inspections and 47 percent of them still use handwritten processes for business management.
 In terms of industrial processes, most firms in Bangladesh still use basic machinery (that is, fully manual or powered but manually operated) in most production stages.
+The sewing stage in the RMG industry is the exception to this norm; 80% of RMG firms use semi-automated technology and another 9 percent use fully automated methods.
 In terms of management techniques, many firms do not even use basic management practices for setting targets, providing incentives to workers, and monitoring performance.
 For example, 32 percent of firms do not monitor any key performance indicators (KPIs).

 Figure 2: Most firms in Bangladesh’s manufacturing sector use basic technologies for quality control and business administration